 But better still is the fact that Call of Duty: Mobile sticks to what made the shooter series take off in the first place: Fast, fluid action on a bunch of instantly recognizable and iconic maps.
 Plenty of CoD 4 maps return, with other titles represented, too, making it easy to jump right in no matter when you hopped on or fell off the yearly hype train.
 Certain playlists (like Zombies and Gun Game) are time-limited events, but you’ll always have access to staples like Team Deathmatch and Search & Destroy.
 Better yet, there’s even a Battle Royale mode, making it a fine choice for those who just can’t handle PUBG Mobile.

 You’ll have a hard time differentiating this from Call of Duty through screenshots alone.
 Even the reviews on Steam paint it as a free clone of sorts, likening it to a refreshed version of Black Squad – not that any of this is at all negative.

-Ironsight released right before Christmas 2019.
+Ironsight released right before Holiday 2019.
 It was a holiday release through and through.
 From the relatively unknown Wiple Games and published by the ever-present Aeria Games, Ironsight really does appear to take the best of Activision’s massive shooter franchise and wrap it around a F2P (not P2W) formula.
-Even think the maps look familiar.
+Even the maps look familiar.

 Reeling from the effects of a cataclysmic natural disaster, you play as one of two factions fighting over the planet’s last remaining natural resource.
 On top of your usual equipment, there’s a large reliance on your choice of drone to tactically assist you in combat.
 With low recommended specs and no real reason to open up your wallet, this is a shooter designed to be played by the masses.